 In 2012 we were joined by an army of other rousing local voices to sing the newly commissioned Festival Anthem for the closing ceremony of the Shropshire Olympian Festival.
 We were again joined by other singers for the very first Shrewsbury “flash mob” in the Darwin Centre, singing to bemused and delighted shoppers on all three levels, including the escalators!
 In 2014 we were some of the 1,000 voices who performed the world premiere of David Lang’s “Crowd Out” inside Birmingham’s Millenium Point.
 We have continued to perform annually as part of the “Water Aid” project; in supporting and fund-raising for a number of local charities and at a range of festivals across the county.

-We rehearse on Monday evenings in the upstairs room of the Old Post Office pub on Milk Street in Shrewsbury, between 7.30 and 9.30(ish).
+We rehearse on Monday evenings in the Hive on Belmont in Shrewsbury, between 7.30 and 9.00(ish).

 Termly fees apply.